Growing up Aztec: What were the lives of children like in the Aztec Empire?

 On the other hand, the Telpochcalli, also known as the "house of youth," was where the majority of Aztec children, particularly those from commoner families, received their education.

-The emphasis here was more on physical training and the acquisition of practical skills.
+Over the next few years, lesson focused more on physical training and the acquisition of practical skills.

 Lessons included martial arts, agriculture, craftsmanship, and trade, aimed at preparing the students for the societal roles they would assume as adults.